sandeepmvn/CrudOperationUsingAsp.NETCore/README.md

-# Crud operation using asp.net core
+# Overview Of Entity Framework Core

 1.Entity Framework (EF) Core is a lightweight, extensible, open source and cross-platform version of the popular Entity Framework data access technology.